anushreemenon/fa18-202-mavericks/sharwari-phadnis-journal.md

 Created

-What am I planning to work on next?
+What am I planning to work on next?<br>
 Started working on integrating dynamically changing terrain feature

 What tasks are blocked waiting on another team member?